Trail Closures Due to Wet Trails and Freeze-Thaw Cycle Explained

 What is freeze-thaw?

-When the temperature drops at night and the soil is saturated the water freezes.
-Ice has more volume than water, so it expands in the same space, heaving up the soil and "unpacking" it, which is referred to as frost heave.
-When surface temperatures rise above freezing due to solar radiation and/or air temps, that ice thaws and turns back to liquid which is the freeze-thaw situation.
+The water freezes when the temperature drops at night and the soil is saturated.
+Ice has more volume than water, so it expands in the same space, heaving up the soil and "unpacking" it, referred to as frost heave.
+When surface temperatures rise above freezing due to solar radiation and/or air temperatures, that ice thaws and turns back to liquid, which is the freeze-thaw situation.

-If you ride or walk on the ground in this state it turns into a slurry (i.e. a "mess") and destroys the shape that it once had.
+If you ride or walk on the ground in this state, it turns into a slurry (i.e., a "mess") and destroys its former shape.
 It’s difficult to predict when trails are safe from freeze-thaw but to avoid damage from freeze-thaw conditions, trail managers will choose to close the trails, and closures may extend well past the last measured precipitation.

-Usage of trails when in a fragile state will make areas that are already susceptible to damage even worse and require either longer closures or difficult remediation (fix, re-route, armor, or permanent closure).
+The use of trails when in a fragile state will make areas already susceptible to damage even worse and require either longer closures or difficult remediation (fix, re-route, armor, or permanent closure).

 Check local trail conditions here: